-Haiti, the first independent "black" republic, was once responsible for half of the worlds coffee at one time in history between the 1700s and 1800s.
+Haiti, the first independent "black" republic after liberating themselves from slavery, was once responsible for half of the worlds coffee at one time in history between the 1700s and 1800s.
 But the country faced many difficult situations which destroyed their economy.
 After the uprising of African slaves who fought 3 colonial powers ultimately lead to the victory of freedom, the nation of warriors unfortunately suffered many overwhelming problems; the burning of many plantations, the American occupation, the reparation to the French empire, coffee leaf rust disease, natural disasters and corrupt violent dictators... it seems Haiti was doomed to an everlasting existence of suffering.

 Now we find ourselves in the 21st century, where life on the western hemisphere is hopeful and bright.
 Yet many still face poverty, injustice and discrimination.
 Haiti is most widely known as the poorest country on the western hemisphere.
 Where 60% of the population live in poverty and 25% of that are living under extreme poverty...
 On top of that we are facing the ever-growing threat of climate change, our arctic glaciers are melting at incredibly fast rates which leads to rising water levels that threaten the lives of millions, Haiti's 2% forest coverage doesn't help.
 We have insanely high amounts of carbon floating in our atmosphere while at the same time around 80% of the world's forests have been cut down.

 The mission when it all began was to fight the good fight for those who can't.
 It was about reducing Haiti's poverty rate while reducing effect of climate change by way of reforestation.
 We start off by donating a generous amount of our profits to our non-profit partner, Eden Reforestation Projects, who then employs impoverished Haitians to plant 4 trees per bag of coffee in their country.
 It doesn't take much imagination to fathom the myriad of benefits to the people, the land and their economy.